RedFroggy/ngx-universign/README.md

  export class AppModule {}
  ```

- - Add `<ngx-universign-iframe>` in your template
+ - Add `<ngx-universign-iframe [signerId]="signerId">` in your template.
+It will load the document to sign in the iframe.
- - The UniversignComponent requires a signerId identifier that can be retrieved once the document to sign is uploaded to universign.
+ - The `signerId` identifier can be retrieved once the document to sign is uploaded to universign.

 ## Environments:
 There is two universign environments (sign.test.universign.eu and app.universign.com) and a different javascript file for each one: